google/clusterfuzzlite/docs/build_integration.md

 ## Running ClusterFuzzLite

 Once everything is complete, you are ready to set up ClusterFuzzLite to run on your CI.
-Check out the [documents on Running ClusterFuzzLite] to do this.
+Check out the [docs on Running ClusterFuzzLite] to do this.

 [libFuzzer targets]: {{ site.baseurl}}/reference/glossary/#fuzz-target
 [OSS-Fuzz]: https://github.com/google/oss-fuzz